| | |

 Beyond the geyser is a range of bubbling pools and still pools that quietly steam.
 You can climb the hill above Strokkur to get a view from above, as well as over the surrounding green countryside.

 Strokkur geyser: Route 35, about an hour and a half from Reykjavik.
 Open every day and 24 hours a day.
-No admission fee.
+No admission fee, but there’s a fee for parking.
+Use the Parka app or website.

 Gullfoss Waterfall